 #1.
 Think and Grow Rich

-With 70 millions copies sold, Think and Grow Rich is the absolute N.1 best seller in the self-help category.
+With 70 million copies sold, Think and Grow Rich is the absolute N.1 best seller in the self-help category.

 I’ve never heard anyone daring to actually criticize this sacred monster of self-development.

-And to be fully frank, I took one huge monumental lesson learned from it that changed my life.
+And to be fully frank, it’s a groundbreaking book and I personally also took one major lesson learned from it.

-But except for some of the wisdom in it, I felt Think and Grow Rich was an overrated book.
+But except for some of the wisdom in it, I felt Think and Grow Rich was a colossally overrated book.

 What made it unpalatable?